 Below you will find the answers to many commonly asked questions regarding stem cell sources, collection, implantation and other general questions regarding stem cell therapy at the Stem Cell Institute in Panama.

 If you do not find the answer to your questions here or elsewhere on our web site, please feel free to contact us today.
 We’ll be happy to answer them prompty!

-Which kinds of stem cells are used in Stem Cell Institute treatments?
+Which kinds of stem cells are used at the Stem Cell Institute?

 The primary cells types leveraged for stem cell therapy at the Stem Cell Institute are: